Skip to main content

 Chicken Skin

-Chicken skin is not automatically toxic to dogs, but it is much richer than plain chicken meat and usually makes more sense as a small occasional extra than a standard homemade dog food ingredient.
+Chicken skin is not automatically toxic to dogs, but it is so fat-dense that it usually makes more sense to skip it as a regular ingredient and use plain chicken meat instead.

 Open guide